 As these intelligence agencies strive to intercept all communications internationally (not only from within their national borders), it is unclear whether there is incremental risk associated with operating a VPN service from within a 14 Eyes country.

-Nevertheless, because the BVI is a tiny nation without any foreign intelligence operations, it is most certainly not a party to any 14 Eyes intelligence sharing agreements.
+Nevertheless, because the BVI is a tiny territory without any foreign intelligence operations, it is most certainly not a party to any 14 Eyes intelligence-sharing agreements.
 Therefore, the BVI is not considered as belonging to the 14 Eyes group of countries.

-In choosing a VPN provider, it’s important for privacy-conscious users to consider the following:
+In choosing a VPN provider, privacy-conscious users should consider the following: